greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-storage.html.md

 #### <a id="topic61"></a>Inheritance of Compression Settings

-A partition added to a table that has subpartitions defined with compression settings inherits the compression settings from the subpartition.
-The following example shows how to create a table with subpartition encodings, then alter it to add a partition.
+A partition added to a table that has sub-partitions defined with compression settings inherits the compression settings from the sub-partition.
+The following example shows how to create a table with sub-partition encodings, then alter it to add a partition.

 ```
 CREATE TABLE ccddl (i int, j int, k int, l int)